Jerry-Spice/Jerry-Spice/README.md

 # About Jerry Spice
-- 👋 Hi, I’m @Jerry-Spice
+- 👋 Hi, I’m @Jerry-Spice, and I'm in the class of 2023
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development and am planning on studing computer science in College
 - 🌱 I’m currently learning how to program in C.
 - 💞️ I’m looking to collaborate on basically anything at this point.
 - 📫 How to reach me joshbrandon.official@gmail.com